 I remember a photography class I once had in a California community college.
+The instructor was very dedicated to his craft.
+Occasionally one of the students would complain about the cost of film or a particular piece of equipment.
 On one occasion the instructor made the comment that photography equipment was very costly, but a true photographer would somehow find a way to get it, no matter how difficult the burden.
 That was a thought that resonated with me and has been a catalyst for reflection since.
 His comment was really a metaphor for life.
 A person will pursue what they are motivated to accomplish in life; if they want to earn good grades in school, go to college, succeed in a marriage, own a boat, be a good person or even learn to paint, people with the right motivation will find a way.

 I have often been asked by my students and interviewers what part talent plays in one’s ability to paint.
 I am reminded of the old saying that talent is 90% perspiration and 10% inspiration; I believe that to be true.
 We have all seen examples of people in the news who had lots of ability, but proved to be utter failures because they wasted their lives on some self-destructive, fruitless behavior.
 On the other hand we have people in society who, despite a physical or mental challenge, succeed beyond any casual prediction others may have made.
 I know a young man named Mitch, who independently manages to go to and from work every day on public transportation and stop in the local 7-11 on the way home to buy himself a treat despite the challenges Downs Syndrome has presented to him and his parents since his birth.
 This might seem like a small thing to some, but to people in his situation it’s a huge achievement in life.
 The difference between him and another who was not so successful was the dedicated motivation of two great parents and a lot of help from caring professionals along the way.
 Top that off with the most important ingredient, (self- motivation) and you have a roadmap for success.
 I am always gratified and inspired when I think of my friend Mitch.